K-Y-Chen/EsophagealDET/README.md

 ## **Overview**
 This repository contains the implementation of a detection model based on the ECD-Dataset for esophageal cancer detection.

-The source codes of EsophagealDet are placed in ./EsophagealDet
+The source code of the EsophagealDet model is located in `./EsophagealDet`.

-The source codes of other models are placed in ./others
+The source code for other models is located in `./others`.

 ## **Requirements**
 ### **Hardware**